-The Council also has a Public Space Protection Order No1 which covers fouling, dogs on leads by direction and dogs on leads in designated areas and can be found by clicking here.
+The Council also has a Public Space Protection Order No1 which covers fouling, dogs on leads by direction and dogs on leads in designated areas.

 The unauthorised deposit/dumping of waste.
 It is a criminal offence.
 It includes general household waste, garden waste, bulky household items (fridges, and so on) and commercial waste.